Neighborhood Outstanding Volunteer/Leadership Award

 - What was the impact to the neighborhood and/or community at large?

-All entries must be received or postmarked no later than October 14, 2016.
+All entries must be received no later than November 18th.
 You may submit your nomination(s) online, email your submissions, or mail your submissions to:

 Roanoke, VA 24011